 Day 18 of the zero waste challenge

 This is an easy one, but also easy to forget sometimes.
-I noticed a lot of times when someone offers me any promotional material, e.g., flyers or brochures or stickers, etc. I tend to simply reach out and grab it.
+I noticed many times when someone offers me any promotional material, e.g., flyers or brochures or stickers, etc. I tend to reach out and grab it.

 Almost like it would be rude not to take whatever this person is offering me for free.
 This almost always happens on autopilot, and I don’t think about the consequences this has.

 Sure it is only one piece of paper that said 1000 people that day.
 Or it is only one festival light, said 20 000 people.
 Or a tote bag with branded USB sticks and T-shirts that end up in the trash after a year of collecting dust in the cupboard.

 It adds up, and it is unnecessary because what I remember from the festival or the concert or the event is the experience that I had seen my favorite band or got a free palm reading, or had a free drink.

 It is never the promotional stuff that ends up in my memory box for ten years and, at some stage, just gets thrown out.